mohammadchehab/mail-spaghetti/README.md

   - Centralized e-mail engine which will allow all applications to push and send emails from.
 Allowing external applications or cloud services to push emails from allowed on premise authorized smtp servers.
   - Interms of security this will make sure that only this application is authorized to access the smtp server.
 Others would need to obtain access from keycloak.
   - Centralized email designs even if you have multiple applications from different vendors or contractors.
-  - Segrigation of duties between Dev and Content team.
+  - Segregation of duties between Dev and Content team.

 ## Initial Release 0.0.1